-The warrant liability (which relates to warrants to purchase shares of common stock as part of the term loan agreement) is marked-to-market each reporting period with the change in fair value recorded to other income (expense) in the accompanying statements of operations until the warrants are exercised, expire or other facts and circumstances lead the warrant liability to be reclassified to stockholders' equity.
+The warrant liability (which relates to warrants to purchase shares of common stock) is marked-to-market each reporting period with the change in fair value recorded to other income (expense) in the accompanying statements of operations until the warrants are exercised, expire or other facts and circumstances lead the warrant liability to be reclassified to stockholders' equity.
 The fair value of the warrant liability is estimated using a Black-Scholes option-pricing model.
-The significant assumptions used in preparing the option pricing model for valuing the warrant liability as of December 31, 2015, include (i) volatility of 70%, (ii) risk free interest rate of 1.72%, (iii) strike price (\$8.40), (iv) fair value of common stock (\$3.35), and (v) expected life of 4.8 years.
+The significant assumptions used in preparing the option pricing model for valuing the warrant liability as of December 31, 2016, include (i) volatility of 100%, (ii) risk free interest rate of 1.65%, (iii) strike price (\$8.40), (iv) fair value of common stock (\$0.88), and (v) expected life of 3.8 years.

-The underwriters' unit purchase option (the "UPO") was issued to the underwriters of the IPO and provides the underwriters the option to purchase up to a total of 40,000 units.
+The underwriters' unit purchase option (the "UPO") was issued to the underwriters of the Company's initial public offering ("IPO") in 2015 and provides the underwriters the option to purchase up to a total of 40,000 units.
 The units underlying the UPO will be, immediately upon exercise, separated into shares of common stock, underwriters' Class A warrants and underwriters' Class B warrants (such warrants together referred to as the Underwriters' Warrants).
 The Underwriters' Warrants are warrants to purchase shares of common stock (see Note 9 for additional information on the UPO).
 The Company classifies the UPO as a liability as it is a freestanding marked-tomarket derivative instrument that is precluded from being classified in stockholders' equity.
-The UPO liability is marked-to-market each reporting period with the change in fair value recorded to other income (expense) in the accompanying statements of operations until the UPO is exercised, expire or other facts and circumstances lead the UPO to be reclassified to stockholders' equity.
+The UPO liability is marked-to-market each reporting period with the change in fair value recorded to other income (expense) in the accompanying statements of operations until the UPO is exercised, expires or other facts and circumstances lead the UPO to be reclassified to stockholders' equity.
 The fair value of the UPO liability is estimated using a Black-Scholes option-pricing model within a Monte Carlo simulation model framework.
-The significant assumptions used in preparing the simulation model for the initial valuation of the UPO liability upon the close of the Company's initial public offering, include (i) volatility range of 65% to 90%, (ii) risk free interest rate range of 0.03% to 1.29%, (iii) unit strike price (\$7.48), (iv) underwriters' Class A warrant strike price (\$5.23), (v) underwriters' Class B warrant strike price (\$4.49), (vi) fair value of underlying equity (\$4.98), and (vii) optimal exercise point of immediately prior to the expiration of the underwriters' Class B warrants, which occurs on April 20, 2017.
-The significant assumptions used in preparing the simulation model for valuing the UPO as of December 31, 2015, include (i) volatility range of 55% to 85%, (ii) risk free interest rate range of 0.14% to 1.16%, (iii) unit strike price (\$7.48), (iv) underwriters' Class A warrant strike price (\$5.23), (v) underwriters' Class B warrant strike price (\$4.49), (vi) fair value of underlying equity (\$3.35), and (vii) optimal exercise point of immediately prior to the expiration of the underwriters' Class B warrants, which occurs on April 20, 2017.
-The decreases in volatility and the fair value of underlying equity were the primary drivers of the decrease in fair value of the UPO liability from \$209,542 as of the initial valuation upon the closing of the Company's initial public offering to \$50,571 as of December 31, 2015.
-This \$158,971 gain on the change in fair value of the UPO liability was recorded to other income in the accompanying statement of operations
+The significant assumptions used in preparing the simulation model for valuing the UPO as of December 31, 2016, include (i) volatility range of 65% to 90%, (ii) risk free interest rate range of 0.44% to 1.64%, (iii) unit strike price (\$7.48), (iv) underwriters' Class A warrant strike price (\$5.23), (v) underwriters' Class B warrant strike price (\$4.49), (vi) fair value of underlying equity (\$0.88), and (vii) optimal exercise point of immediately prior to the expiration of the underwriters' Class B warrants, which occurs on April 20, 2017.
+The fair value of underlying equity was the primary driver of the decrease in fair value of the UPO liability from \$50,571 as of December 31, 2015 to \$51 as of December 31, 2016.
+This \$50,520 gain on the change in fair value of the UPO liability was recorded to other income in the accompanying statement of operations.

 The investor rights obligation expired in October 2015 upon the closing of the Company's IPO.
 While outstanding, the investor rights obligation was remeasured at each reporting period and changes in fair value were recorded as a component of other income (expense) in the Company's statements of operations.
-The fair value of the investor rights obligation was determined using a valuation model, which considers the probability of achieving certain milestones, the entity's cost of capital, the estimated period the rights will be outstanding, consideration received for the instrument with the rights, the number of shares to be issued to satisfy the rights, the price of such shares and any changes in the fair value of the underlying instrument.
-The significant assumptions used in preparing the option pricing model for valuing the Company's investor rights obligation as of December 31, 2014, include (i) volatility of 60%, (ii) risk free interest rate ranging from 0.05% to 0.63%, (iii) strike price (\$8.40), (iv) fair value of preferred stock ranging from \$0.00 to \$5.04, and (v) expected life ranging from 0.5 to 1.75 years.
+The fair value of the investor rights obligation was determined using a valuation model, which considered the probability of achieving certain milestones, the entity's cost of capital, the estimated period the rights were to be outstanding, consideration received for the instrument with the rights, the number of shares to be issued to satisfy the rights, the price of such shares and any changes in the fair value of the underlying instrument.